getbubblenow/bubble-docs/vpn_instructions/linux_vpn.md

+# Connect an Linux system to your Bubble VPN

   * Install WireGuard by following the instructions for your Linux distribution at from: https://www.wireguard.com/install/
   * Login to your Bubble
   * Navigate to the Devices screen